 - The corresponding original language text

 Applications are accepted through the entry form online.
-Submissions opened on January 19, 2021, and close April 19, 2021.
+Submissions opened on January 19, 2021, and closed April 19, 2021.

 Please note that translators currently participating in ALTA's Emerging Translator Mentorship Program are not eligible to apply for a Travel Fellowship.
 Previous years' Fellows are welcome to apply for the Mentorship Program, however.